Acronicta rumicis: Distribution and habitat

 A. rumicis is distributed throughout the Palearctic.
 It is common in northwestern China, the Korean Peninsula, and Japan, although it has also been found in other parts of Eurasia, including Russia.
 A. rumicis is found in almost all parts of Europe, though it is absent in some areas of north-western Scandinavia.
 There has been much research about the species in England and Scotland.

 These moths tend to spend their lives in plants located in wide-open areas like meadows, woodland clearings, gardens, and hedgerows, generally in non-humid areas.

 Food resources

 Caterpillars

 At the caterpillar stage, A. rumicis tends to feed on low-growing, herbaceous plants, including sorrel, dock, bramble, thistles, hop, and occasionally on the leaves of shrubs.
 In addition, A. rumicis larvae favour fruit trees like Prunus species and plants of the family Polygonaceae.

 In research, one of the most commonly used host plants is Rumex obtusifolius, a herbaceous plant commonly found within A. rumicis's range.

 Parental care

 Oviposition

 Females tend to lay eggs on leaves of host plants in large clusters.
-These clusters are arranged in long longitudinal ridges, which originate and spread out on the leaf from the micropylar (ovular) area of the plant.
+The eggs have long longitudinal ridges, which originate and spread out from the micropylar area of the egg.
 The longest ridges tend to be in a zigzag formation.
 The eggs have a flattened shape, making clustering and clumping easier.